-The Listening, Reading and Writing components of the test are always completed immediately after each other and with no break.
-Depending on the test centre, the Speaking test may be taken up to 7 days either before or after the test date.
+The Listening, Reading and Writing components of the test are always completed immediately after each other and in that order.

 What can I bring into the examination room?

-What kinds of accents can be heard in the Listening and Speaking tests?
+What kinds of accents can be heard in the Listening test?

-As IELTS is an international test, a variety of English accents are used in both of these tests.
+As IELTS is an international test, a range of native-speaker English accents is used.

-Does the Listening tape provide instructions and pauses?
+Do the Listening test recordings provide instructions and pauses?